 - Samples are disposed in accordance with Federal, State and local regulations.

-FACTS - The Field Accomplishments and Compliance Tracking System (FACTS) is FDA’s national operational database used to manage field work assignments, and record work results from assignment through compliance action.
-It’s design provides an electronic history of: (1) sample receipt and possession, including future shipment; (2) storage by the Sample Custodian or other person in the laboratory; and (3) authorization for disposition and actual destruction or other approved disposal.
+FACTS – The Field Accomplishments and Compliance Tracking System (FACTS) is FDA’s national operational database used to manage field work assignments, and record work results from assignment through compliance action.

-Sample accountability -This is a continuous record documenting that the sample's integrity has been preserved and demonstrates continuity of handling.
+Sample accountability – This is a continuous record documenting that the sample's integrity has been preserved and demonstrates continuity of handling.